Dennys-E/iceMACS/README.md

 * Instead of
 * Find a way to avoid * imports in <code>__init__</code> file
 * Unify LUT generators, preferably into one single function.
-* Restructure submodules to avoid confusion
+* Restructure submodules to avoid confusion.
+Add classes.
 * Add examples
 * Complete documentation under usage
+* Add a git submodules functionality

 ## Usage